lakshman29/concourse-maven-cf-simple/README.md

 ## Prerequisites

 This guide assumes you have a working installation of Concourse.
-If you don't, please follow the Concourse [Hellow World](http://concourse.ci/hello-world.html) guide to get up and running with Concourse locally (uses Vagrant and VirtualBox).

 ## Instructions

 ```